Fiona Sit: Television series

 In 2007, she performed an internet drama hosted by Moov, with other singers like Endy Chown and Zarahn.
-From 2008 to 2009, she had a guest role in two TVB series "Dressage To Win" and "ICAC Investigators 2009".
+From 2008 to 2009, she had a guest role in two TVB series Dressage To Win and ICAC Investigators 2009.

-In 2010, Sit shot another Mandarin series "Liao Zhai 3" and Painted Skin.
-From January to April 2011, she shot her second Mandarin fashionable costume series "White Lies".
+In 2010, Sit shot another Mandarin series Liao Zhai 3 and Painted Skin.
+From January to April 2011, she shot her second Mandarin fashionable costume series White Lies.

 Web series

 Sit was the main cast member of ViuTV Shadow of Justice as Inspector Gan.

 Film

 On 28 April 2005, Sit's debuted in the film 2 Young.
 The film was cast by Derek Tung, and Sit starred opposite Jaycee Chan.
-She received praises from the audience and many famous artistes.
+She received praise from the audience and many famous artistes.
 After a month, 2 Young made $10 million in box office and Sit became a "10-million-dollar female actress".

 Owing the success of 2 Young, she filmed another movie Embrace Your Shadow, it showed in September.
-Joe Ma did the casting and Sit starred opposite famous Taiwanese actor, Dylan Kuo.
-It was a challenge for Fiona Sit because the character was the complete opposite of her role in 2 Young.
+Joe Ma did the casting and Sit starred opposite famous Taiwanese actor Dylan Kuo.
+It was a challenge for Sit because the character was the complete opposite of her role in 2 Young.

-In 2006, Sit was nominated in Hong Kong Hong Kong Film Awards and Taiwan Golden Horse Awards for "Best Newcomer Award" for her role in "2 Young".
+In 2006, Sit was nominated in Hong Kong Hong Kong Film Awards and Taiwan Golden Horse Awards for "Best Newcomer Award" for her role in 2 Young.
 Although she lost to Jay Chou, her acting was praised by a number of entertainers.
-She also got other nominations of "Best Newcomer" and "Best Actress" hosted by different entrepreneurship for 2 Young.
-Later, she filmed another movie "Love Undercover 3" directed by Joe Ma, which showed in June and earning a lot in the box office.
+She also got other nominations of "Best Newcomer" and "Best Actress" hosted by a different group for 2 Young.
+Later, she filmed another movie Love Undercover 3 directed by Joe Ma, which showed in June and earning a lot in the box office.

 In 2007, she was the emcee for the Asian Film Awards.
-She later filmed "Wonder Woman" directed by Barbara Wong and collaborated with Gigi Leung.
-In 2009, Sit filmed two films "La Comédie humaine" and "Break Up Club".
-Sit was a girl named Flora in "Break Up Club" and starred opposite with Jaycee Chan again, she was another girl named Skylove in "La Comédie humaine" and starred opposite with Wong Cho-lam.
+She later filmed Wonder Women directed by Barbara Wong and collaborated with Gigi Leung.
+In 2009, Sit filmed two films La Comédie humaine and Break Up Club.
+Sit was a girl named Flora in Break Up Club and starred opposite with Jaycee Chan again, she was another girl named Skylove in La Comédie humaine and starred opposite with Wong Cho-lam.

 In the year of 2010, Break Up Club showed in June and La Comédie humaine showed in July.
-Among the two, Break Up Club achieved $10 million box office and Sit gained a great success from her performance in "Break Up Club" as she won the Best Actress in "Vietnam's film festival".
-Later, with her stand out performance, she won other film awards in Hong Kong, namely the "Best Actress" hosted by Mingpao, Yahoo!, and Hong Kong Performing Artistes Guild.
-Sit was also gained a nomination for "Best Actress" from Hong Kong Film Awards in 2011.
+Among the two, Break Up Club achieved $10 million box office and Sit gained a great success from her performance in Break Up Club as she won the Best Actress in Vietnam's film festival.
+Later, with her stand out performance, she won other film awards in Hong Kong, namely the Best Actress hosted by Mingpao, Yahoo!, and Hong Kong Performing Artistes Guild.
+Sit was also gained a nomination for Best Actress from Hong Kong Film Awards in 2011.

 Due to her success in the movie industry, she filmed more movies which showed in 2011, such as The Way We Were and The Fortune Buddies.

-With the success of "Girls" in 2014, Fiona starred in the second installment of the movie directed once again by Barbara Wong, "Girls 2" scheduled to premier in August 2017.
+With the success of Girls in 2014, Fiona starred in the second installment of the movie directed once again by Barbara Wong, Girls 2 scheduled to premier in August 2017.